-Corporate travel managers book flights and accommodation for employees to facilitate business trip.
-They face tough challenges such as finding the right hotel or flight, negotiating the rates, accommodating employee preferences, and complying with travel policy rules.
-All this can easily be resolved by GDS.
-When talking about what is a GDS system, it a system that acts as a medium between online travel agencies and travel booking options like hotels, flights, and ground transportation.
+Corporate travel managers book flights and accommodation for employees to facilitate business trips.
+Most of them face tough challenges such as finding the right hotel or flight, negotiating the rates, accommodating employee preferences, and complying with travel policy rules.
+All this can easily be resolved by the GDS.
+When talking about what is a GDS system, it is a system that acts as a medium between online travel agencies and travel booking options like hotels, flights, and ground transportation.
 With GDS, travel managers get instant and real-time access to business travel inventories for bookings and reservations.

 What is a GDS system?